What Do Court Clerk Do?

-Court Clerk Definition Perform clerical duties in court of law; prepare docket of cases to be called; secure information for judges; and contact witnesses, attorneys, and litigants to obtain information for court.
+Court Clerk Job Description Perform clerical duties in court of law; prepare docket of cases to be called; secure information for judges; and contact witnesses, attorneys, and litigants to obtain information for court.

 - Search files and contact witnesses, attorneys, or litigants to obtain information for the court.